 Statutory Trust accounts

-If your business is a solicitor’s office, real estate agency, collection agent (QLD), conveyancer, or settlement agent (WA), then you may be required by law to deposit funds held on behalf of your clients into a Statutory Trust Account.
+If you are a solicitor, real estate agent, collection agent (QLD), conveyancer, or settlement agent (WA), you may be required by law to deposit funds held on behalf of your clients, into a Statutory Trust Account.

-This is a special type of account designed to comply with statutory requirements, that may require you to provide certain details or documents at account opening.
+This is a special type of account designed to comply with statutory requirements, and it may require you to provide certain details or documents at account opening.

 - Helps you comply with statutory requirements when holding clients’ funds in trust

 - Statutory Trust – Real Estate Agents account is suitable for real estate agents (in all states) and collection agents (in Queensland)

 - Statutory Trust – Solicitors account is suitable for solicitors